 Ironically, I am a copy editor for a nonprofit newspaper, but don’t have time to copyedit thoroughly for my own projects.
 In the newspaper, content is reviewed about 7 or more times before it is finalized.
 In my case, maybe once or twice.

 Life Is A Teacher, is a one-man operation and I am pretty stretched to keep producing, keep up with social media, write books, and learn media simultaneously.
 I am at a challenging phase of blogging, trying to keep it all together, while remaining authentic, and working on a shoestring budget.
 But I am committed to keep writing, even if only a handful appreciates it.

 One firm policy that I maintain firmly is that when and what I write is what I feel in my heart, at that time.
 My writing is soul-inspired in a variety of areas.
 My posts are not scheduled or preprogrammed for the crowd.

-The same person also mentioned that, based on industry suggestion, I should post on a regular and scheduled basis so that followers would know when to expect new posts.
+The same person also mentioned that, based on industry suggestions, I should post on a regular and scheduled basis so that followers would know when to expect new posts.
 I told her that I was familiar with this suggestion.
 This is a recommendation for going viral and making lots of money.
 That is not my intention.

 If I had the bandwidth to follow the protocol, I probably would for the sake of being more organized.
-But I don’t want to become so mechanical that I am forced to spit out content on schedule, on which I have not had time to reflect, or haven’t given it a chance to move with me.
+But I don’t want to become so mechanical that I am forced to spit out content on a schedule, on which I have not had time to reflect, or haven’t given it a chance to move with me.

 If I become successful, or even generate enough income to make this operation and presentation better, I would certainly be grateful.
 But this is not my intention.
 This should be clear to followers based on the tremendous amount of effort I spend on producing videos, posts, and doing research.
 I don’t profit from this effort.
 It is a true labor of love.
 Ask any blogger.